 - Metabase, Jupyterhub

 All lambdas access external networks and endpoints via one elastic IP.
 In order to provide read access to databases, the external IP needs to be added to the security group of the databases.

-Datacoral provides a VPN slice using openvpn which can be used to manage customer VPN.
+Datacoral provides a VPN connector using openvpn which can be used to manage customer VPN.
 Tools and Redshift can be accessed using VPN if needed.